Human Behavior and Evolution Society

-The Human Behavior and Evolution Society, or HBES, is an interdisciplinary, international society of researchers, primarily from the social and biological sciences, who use modern evolutionary theory to help to discover human nature — including evolved emotional, cognitive and sexual adaptations.
+The Human Behavior and Evolution Society (HBES) is an interdisciplinary, international society of researchers, primarily from the social and biological sciences, who use modern evolutionary theory to help to discover human nature — including evolved emotional, cognitive and sexual adaptations.
 It was founded on October 29, 1988 at the University of Michigan.

 The official academic journal of the society is Evolution and Human Behavior, and the society has held annual conferences since 1989.

-The membership in broadly international, and consists of scholars from many fields, such as psychology, anthropology, medicine, law, philosophy, biology, economics and sociology.
+The membership is broadly international and consists of scholars from many fields, such as psychology, anthropology, medicine, law, philosophy, biology, economics and sociology.
 Despite the diversity, HBES members "all speak the common language of Darwinism."

 Presidents

 The following individuals have served as presidents of HBES: